ivs-kuleuven/platosim3/docs/source/MainPage.md

-@mainpage Documentation for the PLATO Simulator
+@mainpage Documentation for the Plato Simulator

 <!-- ************************************ -->
 <!-- Welcome to the Plato Simulator Pages -->